-Sequents of this logic have the form $\Gamma; \Delta \vdash{\Pi} G$, where G is a goal formula, Γ is an intuitionistic context of formulas, Δ is a linear context, and Γ and Δ contain only atomic formulas. Π is a set of program clauses, which we omit when presenting the rules because it is fixed and does not change within a proof.
+Sequents of this logic have the form $\Gamma; \Delta \vdash{\Pi} G$, where G is a goal formula, Γ is an intuitionistic context of formulas, Δ is a linear context, with the restriction mentioned earlier that Γ and Δ contain only atomic formulas. Π is a set of program clauses, which we omit when presenting the rules because it is fixed and does not change within a proof.
 This format emphasizes the view of this calculus as a non-deterministic logic programming interpreter, which is a feature of most SLs implemented in the two-level style.
-See e.g., [7] and [21].
-The sequent rules of such a logic are shown in Figure 3.
+See e.g., [13,28].
+The sequent rules of such a logic are shown in Fig. 3.
 There are two initialization rules.
 The linear rule (l_init) strictly prohibits the existence of any hypothesis inside Δ except A, and it does not care about the contents of Γ .
 The intuitionistic rule (i_init) strictly requires an empty Δ whereas A should be part of Γ .
 We can use & if its operands can be proven linearly at the same time, i.e., all the required linear resources are available in the contexts of both premises (&-R).
 Recall that a linear resource can be used only once.
-On the other hand, additive conjunction requires that the resources be split and used in the proof of only one premise (\otimes -R).
+Thus, multiplicative conjunction requires that the resources be split between the two premises, and thus each resource is used in the proof of only one of the two premises (\otimes -R).
 This connective is suitable when the operands are sharing the linear resources.
-The implication rules (\Rightarrow -R and $-\circ$ -R) vary based on which context the antecedent A comes from.
+The implication rules $(\Rightarrow$ -R and \neg -R) vary based on which context the antecedent A comes from.
 The \forall -R rule has the usual proviso that y does not appear in Γ , Δ , or B.